Tig Welding aluminum boat propellers and castings....

 I am not talking about gross surface porosity that can easily be corrected by proper cleaning of the metal and adjusting a few parameters like shielding gas.

 I am talking about fine porosity that shows up when you blend off the weld hoping for a smooth clean surface ready for plating, painting, or polishing.
 A good example of this is when tig welding aluminum boat propellers.
 When someone runs their aluminum boat prop into the lake bottom , usually it can be repaired by replacing the worn or chipped metal with weld metal.
 The problem is the any aluminum that has been in service like a boat prop or engine crankcase, soaks up some crap.
 Its like a sponge.
 Aluminum boat props always have some corrosion going on in the microscopic crevices of the metal and it seems to want to escape during the welding process.
 Sometimes, you dont notice it while you are welding and you think its all good until you blend off the weld.
-Then you see all these little pecker tracks that will look like fido's ass when its painted.
+Then you see all these little pepper tracks that will look like fido's butt when its painted.
 So how do you get rid of it?

 There are a few tips that help buy on aluminum castings like boat props and crankcases, you will probably never have a weld that is completely free of porosity.